mcraiha/spine-unity-docs/Attachments-and-AttachmentTools.md

 ### MeshAttachment
 ![](/img/spine-runtimes-guide/spine-unity/attachmentmesh-whitebg.png)
-A `MeshAttachment` is as a renderable attachment with a deformable set of vertices (see VertexAttachment), as well as triangle indices to define a renderable mesh, mapped to a texture region.
+A `MeshAttachment` is as a renderable attachment with a deformable set of vertices (see VertexAttachment), as well as triangles, to define a renderable mesh, mapped to a texture region.

-Some MeshAttachments have bone weights applied to its vertices.
-The interpretation of its internal data can change based on whether it is weighted or not.
+Some MeshAttachments have bone weights added to its vertices so that bone positions and movements can drive the shape of the mesh.
+The interpretation of the MeshAttachment's internal data can change based on whether it is weighted or not.
 Spine-Unity provides an extension method to determine if it is weighted.

 ```csharp
 bool isWeighted = meshAttachment.IsWeighted();